SarahiJLeura/webots-maze-robot/README.md

 - A floor with sand texture and a perimeter wall with brick texture.
 - Internal walls with a different but also rough texture.
 - Three main objects:
-&nbsp; 1.
-A composite object (slide).
+  1. A composite object (slide).
-&nbsp; 2.
-A pre-existing object in Webots.
+  2. A pre-existing object in Webots.
-&nbsp; 3.
-A bridge (stone) with enough clearance for the robot to go underneath.
+  3. A bridge (stone) with enough clearance for the robot to go underneath.

 In addition, a **mobile robot** was added with a camera and distance sensors.
 The robot:
 - Detects direction arrows placed strategically in the maze.